What Trends in Mobile Advertising Mean for the Industry

 - A toy store (especially around the holidays)

-To keep up, the traditional advertising methods are going to have to stay on top of trends like that.
+To keep up, traditional advertising methods are going to have to stay on top of trends like that.
 You may see more and more ads that contain QR barcodes (a barcode that consists of squares instead of vertical lines).
 An ad in a magazine could contain a code that, when scanned, will send a relevant, local ad to your phone.
 It could be the directions to a local dealership if the ad is for a new car or a coupon for a sandwich at a local deli.

-In Mobile Advertising, Instant Purchasing Power Makes All the Difference
+Instant Purchasing Power Makes All the Difference

 There's also instant purchasing power to take into consideration.
 Just like the Internet, mobile advertising can give you the power to see and buy, on the spot.
 A great example of this recently emerged using QR codes on bus-shelter ads for the fashion chain H&M. In it, ads showed actual products that could be purchased, with a QR code next to the outfit.
-Taking a shot of that code led the user to a store on their cell phone that asked for a size and color and took them straight to the checkout.
+Taking a shot of that code led the user to a store on their cell phone that asked for size and color and took them straight to the checkout.

-Mobile is The Perfect Partnership of Technology and Advertising
+The Perfect Partnership of Technology and Advertising

 A recent TV ad also showed a guy changing his train ticket via his phone, instantly, to sit next to his future wife on the train.
 Great, but imagine the possibilities.
-Technology could detect where you are at any given time and deliver discount tickets to you, be they for rock concerts or vacations.
+The technology could detect where you are at any given time and deliver discount tickets to you, be they for rock concerts or vacations.

 You may have just been walking past that concert hall, but your phone is linked to you and your likes and dislikes.
 Now, advertisers can marketers can tap into your personal life, find out what music you have listed on your Facebook page, link it to the city you're in, your current location, and get you a ticket to a show starting on one hour.
 It's not fiction, it's all quite possible.

-How Mobile Advertising Is Changing the Future of Traditional TV and Radio Spots
+How Mobile Advertising Is Changing the Future

 Will the industry have to change the way they look at them?
 Well, yes, and no. The big Superbowl spots of the past few decades will still have their place.
 Branding is branding, and a captive audience of that scale is never going to be passed up.
 But what they feature could very well change.